-Driving Change Bookmark has been added
+Driving Change has been saved

 Five questions every bank must answer to justify a core transformation

 While banks around the world have tackled core transformation and are already reaping the rewards, U.S. banks, which have largely remained on the sidelines, are taking notice.
 Is it time for U.S. banks to finally take on the challenge of core transformation?

 In this article, we’ve identified five questions that can help sharpen your thinking about the impact of a core transformation.